Review of the Marriott Bonvoy Brilliant™ American Express® Card

 Cardholders earn 18.5X points per dollar at Marriott Bonvoy hotels and resorts – 6X from the card, and 12.5X from being a Marriott Gold Elite member.
 3X points are awarded at restaurants and for airfare purchased from airlines, with 2X points for every other purchase.

-You can earn 75,000 bonus points for spending $3,000 in the first 3 months, an excellent welcome bonus but pretty typical for expensive cards like this.
+You can earn an excellent welcome bonus, which isn’t unusual for expensive cards like this.
 Take note that you may not be eligible for this bonus if you’ve had other Marriott co-branded cards in the past.

 There are quite a few valuable perks, including a $300 hotel credit, Priority Pass Select membership (though it excludes non-lounge experiences, like restaurants), a Free Night Award every year after your account anniversary, and an application fee credit for Global Entry or TSA PreCheck.

 The Marriott Bonvoy Brilliant Card costs $450 per year, so it’s not for every casual traveler.
 There are no foreign transaction fees.
 (Rates & Fees)

 There are currently four cards in the Marriott Bonvoy card family, with three designed for personal use and one for business:

 |Marriott Bonvoy Brilliant™ American Express® Card (This review)||$450